 On any plausible view of welfare, the satisfaction people can feel when their desires are fulfilled constitutes an addition to their welfare.
 Likewise, on any plausible view, frustration felt as a result of unfulfilled desires constitutes a reduction in welfare.
 What is controversial is whether the fulfilment of someone’s desire constitutes a benefit to that person apart from any effect that the fulfilment of the desire has on that person’s felt satisfaction or frustration.
 Hedonism answers No, claiming that only effects on felt satisfaction or felt frustration matter.

 A different theory of welfare answers Yes.
 This theory holds that the fulfilment of any desire of the agent’s constitutes a benefit to the agent, even if the agent never knows that desire has been fulfilled and even if the agent derives no pleasure from its fulfilment.
 This theory of human welfare is often referred to as the desire-fulfillment theory of welfare.
-In the twentieth century, most of those sympathetic to utilitarianism replaced hedonism with the desire-fulfilment theory.

-For one thing, people can have sensible desires that are simply too disconnected from their own lives to be relevant to their own welfare (Williams 1973, 262; Overvold 1980, 1982; Parfit 1984, 494).
+Clearly, the desire-fulfillment theory of welfare is broader than hedonism, in that the desire-fulfillment theory accepts that what can constitute a benefit is wider than merely pleasure.
+But there are reasons for thinking that this broader theory is too broad.
+For one thing, people can have sensible desires that are simply too disconnected from their own lives to be relevant to their own welfare (Williams 1973a: 262; Overvold 1980, 1982; Parfit 1984: 494).
 I desire that the starving in far-away countries get food.
 But the fulfilment of this desire of mine does not benefit me.

 For another thing, people can have desires for absurd things for themselves.
 Suppose I desire to count all the blades of grass in the lawns on this road.
 If I get satisfaction out of doing this, the felt satisfaction constitutes a benefit to me.
-But the bare fulfilment of my desire to count all the blades of grass in the lawns on this road does not (Rawls 1971, 432; Parfit 1984, 500; Crisp 1997, 56).
+But the bare fulfilment of my desire to count all the blades of grass in the lawns on this road does not (Rawls 1971: 432; Parfit 1984: 500; Crisp 1997: 56).